benluks/NEA-Your-Personal-Speaking-Clock/README.md

 python3 gui.py
 ```

-##### Local Demonstrator on the command line

-Or, you can download the executable NEA.exe, follow the instruction on how to make your own speech dataset, place the executable in the same directory as the `data` folder.

 _screenshot incoming_

-##### Local Demonstrator with commandline
+##### Local Demonstrator with CLI

 ```
 python3 main.py
 ```

+##### Local Demonstrator with executable (PC only)

+Or, you can download the executable NEA.exe, follow the instruction on how to make your own speech dataset, place the executable in the same directory as the `data` folder.

 ### License